Here are some interactions our lab has had in the media:

 The Globe and Mail (Bielski, Z. Nov 20, 2024).
 Instead of fighting back against our many distractions, these experts say we’re better off accepting them.

-“A lot of scientists and people in everyday culture define mind-wandering in a very narrow sense, of the mind moving away from the current ask at hand.
+“A lot of scientists and people in everyday culture define mind-wandering in a very narrow sense, of the mind moving away from the current task at hand.
 For me, that’s a very industrialist, capitalist, narrowing definition of a freely moving mind.”

 New Scientist Magazine, Feature Story: How to think about thought